JayaniLakshika/paper-quollr/paper-quollr.md

 <!-- objective: introduce a new tool to help to determine which method, which parameter choice provide the most useful representation of high-D data.-->
 <!--intro with S-curve with 5 methods-->

-This paper presents the R package, `quollr` which introduce a new visual tool in determining which NLDR technique and which (hyper)parameter choice gives most accurate representation of high-dimensional data.
+This paper presents the R package, `quollr` which introduce a new visual tool in determining which Non-linear dimension reduction (NLDR) technique and which (hyper)parameter choice gives most accurate representation of high-dimensional data.
 The methodology of the algorithm is explained in *cite the methodology paper*.
 Furthermore, the `quollr` package enables users to perform hexagonal binning [@dan2023], resulting in the generation of regular hexagons.
 The software is available from the Comprehensive R Archive Network (CARN) at [https://CRAN.R-project.org/package=quollr](https://CRAN.R-project.org/package=quollr).

 The paper is organized as follows.
 In next section, introduces the implementation of `quollr` package on CRAN, including demonstration of the package's key functions and visualization capabilities.
 We illustrate the algorithm's functionality to study about clustering data structure in **Application** section, and describe a visual heuristic to describe parameter selection.
 Finally, we give a brief conclusion of the paper and discuss potential opportunities for use of our algorithm.